HomagGroup/HOMAG-Connect/Applications/MmrMobile/Documentation/README.md

 Detailed State    | string   | Detailed state translated into the requested language State Id          | string   | Id of the state
-State             | string   | State translated into the requested language
+State             | string   | State translated into the requested language Granularity       | string   | Granularity of the requested data

 #### Example